michaelwiel/hacking_medphys_R_part2/db_R_tutorial.md

 -->

 ## Short Description
-This is an R/RStudio-Version for Part 2 of the article series "Hacking Medical Physics" by Jonas Andersson and Gavin Poludniowski (GitHub repository: [rvbCMTS/EMP-News](https://github.com/rvbCMTS/EMP-News.git)) in the newsletter of the European Federation of Organizations for Medical Physics (EFOMP)^[[European Medical Physics News](https://www.efomp.org/index.php?r=fc&id=emp-news)].
-GitHub repository for this R/RStudio tutorial: [Michael Wieland - Hacking Medical Physics - R Version](https://github.com/michaelwiel/hacking_medphys_R_part2.git).
+This is an R/RStudio-Version for Part 2 of the article series "Hacking Medical Physics" by Jonas Andersson and Gavin Poludniowski (GitHub repository: [rvbCMTS/EMP-News](https://github.com/rvbCMTS/EMP-News.git)) published in the newsletter of the European Federation of Organizations for Medical Physics (EFOMP)^[[European Medical Physics News](https://www.efomp.org/index.php?r=fc&id=emp-news)].
+The GitHub repository for this R/RStudio tutorial can be found at: [Michael Wieland - Hacking Medical Physics - R Version](https://github.com/michaelwiel/hacking_medphys_R_part2.git).

+### Motivation
+R has become one of the top programming languages for data science during the last years^[[R Wikipedia Article](https://en.wikipedia.org/wiki/R_(programming_language))] ^[[TIOBE Index](https://www.tiobe.com/tiobe-index/)].
+R itself is open source and it can be vastly augmented by additional packages.
+Together with R Markdown it is a great tool for data analysis, visualization, and data reporting.
+This makes R the perfect fit for the tasks discussed in this tutorial.

 ### Tutorial Overview
 In this tutorial we will read in personnel dosimeter data from dosimetry lab reports in the form of Excel-files.
 To store the data we create a SQLite database which we will then query for data analysis and produce some figures and tables.
-Additionally we will have a look at the reporting capabilities of R Markdown, discuss parameterized reports and automation of reporting tasks.
+Additionally we will have a look at the reporting capabilities of [R Markdown](https://RMarkdown.rstudio.com/), discuss parameterized reports, and automation of reporting tasks.

-## Ressources
+## Resources
 In order to run this R Markdown file you need to install [R](https://www.r-project.org/) and [RStudio](https://www.rstudio.com/) ([RStudio Installer](https://www.rstudio.com/products/rstudio/download/)).
 An alternative IDE to RStudio is the open source IDE [Bio7](https://bio7.org/).
 Bio7 can be extended with plug-ins, among others with an [ImageJ](https://imagej.nih.gov/ij/)-plug-in for image analysis.

 Resources to get started with R: